-The pages are folded and inserted into a folded cover, then stapled through the fold along the spine.
-This style is suitable for both self-covered books (where the cover stock, or paper, is the same as the text), and books with separate covers.
-Generally the maximum number of pages is 64 (depending on weight and bulk of the paper used, this number may vary).
+The stacked spreads of pages are folded in half together, then stapled through the fold along the spine.
+This style is suitable for both self-cover books (where the stock used for the cover pages is the same as the body), and books using thicker stock for the covers than the body pages.
+Generally the maximum number of pages is 64.
+(Depending on weight and bulk of the paper used, this number may vary.)

 Side Stitch (Side Stapled) Binding

 The most common style used for binding commercially produced paperback books.
 With this method, glue is applied to the left edges of the pages, and the cover is glued to the page block.
-This style of binding we do not do in house, typical turn around time is a week however rush service is available.
+This style of binding we do not do in house.
+Typical turn around time is two weeks; however, rush service is available.

 3 Mil Laminate

-3 Mil Laminate is basically just a thin protection for your piece it will keep it from getting torn and protect it from moisture if you seal it with a lip.
+3 mil laminate is basically just a thin protector for your print.
+It will keep it from getting torn and protect it from moisture if we leave it sealed it with a lip at the edges.
 It will not add much stiffness to the finished piece and it can be folded.

 5 Mil Laminate

-5 Mil Laminate is slightly thicker than the 3 Mil.
-You can still roll up the finished product but it would be difficult to fold.
+5 mil Laminate is slightly thicker than the 3 mil.
+You can still roll up the finished product loosely, but it would be difficult to fold.

 10 Mil Laminate

-10 Mil Laminate is only available in a gloss finish and the maximum size we can do in store is 11 x 17 however 10 Mil is also available in larger size through one of our suppliers.
-It is very stiff you can not easily roll this product, if laminating a thick card stock on this laminate the finished product is stiff enough to stand on a counter with an easel back on it without the corners curling over.
+10 mil Laminate is only available in a gloss finish and the maximum size we can do in store is 11 x 17.
+However, 10 mil is also available in larger sizes through one of our suppliers.
+This thickness of laminate is very stiff and can not be easily rolled.
+If laminating a thick card stock, a finished 10 mil piece is stiff enough to stand on a counter with an easel back without the corners curling over.

-Medite Mounting is the most common type of wood mounting.
-The image is mounted and laminated on a 3/8″ wood board which is then finished with your choice of edge colour (subject to change).
+Medite Mounting is the most common type of wood resin mounting.
+The image is mounted and laminated on a 3/8″ wood board which is then finished with your choice of seven edge colours.

 Flush Mount & Float Mount

-Also available are flush mounts which sit tight to the wall and Float mounts which appear to be ‘floating’ off the wall.
+Also available are Flush Mounts that sit tight to the wall and Float Mounts that appear to be ‘floating’ off the wall.

 Other common substrates are:

-Foam Core, Gator Board – light weight; Masonite – a thin but high density wood board typically inserted into a frame after mounting as it is not a finished product and can not be hung as is; Sintra – a high density plastic board ideal for outdoor use, it is available in various thicknesses an can be glued, screwed or nailed on to a wall or sign frame.
+Foam Core, Gator Board – light weight mounting solutions; Masonite – thin but high density wood board typically inserted into a frame after mounting, as it is not a ready-to-hang product; Sintra – high density plastic board ideal for outdoor use, available in various thicknesses, and can be glued, screwed or nailed on to a wall or sign frame.

-While several of our printers offer folding in-line (at the time the job is printed) we also have a folding machine capable of handling sheets up to 11 x 17″ and doing half, tri-fold, double parallel and gate folds which are illustrated in the following diagram.
+While several of our printers offer folding in-line (at the time the job is printed), we also have a folding machine capable of handling sheets up to 11 x 17″ and doing half-fold, tri-fold, double parallel-fold and gate-folds which are illustrated in the accompanying diagram.

 Cutting and Dye Cutting